andrewvanovernl/Art-landing-page-example/README.md

-This was a short landing page I made.
+This was a short landing page I made in between assignments.